jnga773/coco_projects/phase_resetting_examples/README.md

   - `run_PR_continuation.m` - Once the first phase resetting run is set up (with the `ode_isol2coll` calls), the code block for each run is essentially the same.
 To tidy things up, I mushed it all into this one function.
 - `functions`: Contains all of the COCO compatible encodings of the boundary conditions (`bcs`), vector fields (`fields`), and the output files from SymCOCO (`symcoco`)
 - `plotting_scripts`: A collection of scripts used to plot and visualise some of the computations.

+## Things to Change for Other Systems
+This phase resetting code is written to be fairly generic.
+To make this work for your system, however, there are a few things you need to change in the code:

+- Symbolic boundary conditions in `functions/bcs/`:
+  - `xdim`: The state-space dimension of the original vector field,
+  - `pdim`: The parameter-space dimension of the original vector field,
+  - `field`: The symbolic encoding of the original vector field.
+- Hard-coded **and** symbolic vector fields in `functions/fields`:
+  - `xdim`: The state-space dimension of the original vector field,
+  - `pdim`: The parameter-space dimension of the original vector field,
+  - `field`: The symbolic or hard-coded encoding of the original vector field,
+  - `field_DFDX`: The hard-coded encoding of the original state-space Jacobian.
+- Obviously the hard-coded vector fields `XXX`, `XXX_DFDX`, and `XXX_DFDP`, e.g. `winfree_DFDX` or `fhn_DFDP`.
+- Also, the parameters, paramter names for the specific periodic orbit you're looking for in `initial_periodic_orbit.m`, and at the start of `PTC.m` and `isochron.m`.
+- The perturbation vector in`bcs_PR.m` and `bcs_PR_symbolic.m` is defined in polar co-ordinates: $d = (\cos(\theta), \sin(\theta)$ for 2D and $d = (\cos(\theta) \sin(\phi), \sin(\theta) \sin(\phi), \cos(\phi))$ for 3D.
+If you have a higher dimension, or want a specific arrangement, you will have to change this.

+  This code is written to support up to 3-dimensional problems only.
+Anything more will require more components for $d$.
+These are defined in `continuation_scripts/calc_initial_solution_PR.m`, so you will have to adapt that file too.

+The order of the phase-resetting parameters is important, as that is how they are defined in all of the boundary condition functions.
+If you want to change them around, make sure the order is the same in `calc_initial_solution_PR.m` as well as the boundary conditions.

+There may be more, so look out for Matlab's error codes.